solo-io/workshops/gloo-mesh/README.md

 The image has been built, so we can now push it to the Web Assembly Hub.

-But you would need to create a free account and to run `meshctl wasm login` to authenticate.
+But you would need to create a free account and to run `meshctl login` to authenticate.

 To simplify the lab, we will use the image that has already been pushed.